 You’ve probably noticed a lot of food packages on grocery store shelves with gluten-free labels.
 If you have diabetes, you may be wondering if gluten is something you should avoid.

 Gluten is a type of protein found in certain grains.
 These include wheat, barley, and rye.
 Gluten can cause inflammation of the small intestine in people with celiac disease.
 This can result in symptoms that include:

 There doesn’t appear to be a connection between celiac disease and type 2 diabetes.

-If you have diabetes and celiac disease, you absolutely should go gluten-free.
+If you have diabetes and celiac disease, you should go gluten-free.
 It’s the only way to avoid the pain and damage caused by eating even a little gluten.
 Consult a dietitian who’s also a certified diabetes educator about switching to a gluten-free diet.